Tusk-Bilasimo/Primes/README.md

-# Prime-Sive
+Primes and their Distribution
 DESCRIPTION

-It begins with the only true prime pair 2 and 3, whose product forms the magical composite number 6.
+It begins with the only true prime pair 2 and 3, whose sum is the next prime and the beginning of a mysterious sequence, but more importantly their product forms the magical composite number 6.
 All other primes orbit around it and its multiples.
 Using alternating patterns of 2 and 4, the composites are revealed in succession beginning with 5 in the first segregated pair of the series.
 Each integer in the series is raised to the second power and then its product of 2 and 4 reveals the distribution of the composite numbers.
 As the process is repeated throughout the series, the order that 2 and 4 are used to generate the products alternates, to progressively strip away the remaining composites integers and reveal the rest of the primes.

 The segregated pairsList